andrewsrio2001/AWS-Three-Tier-Web-application/README.md

 ## Description:

-This project is a hands-on walk through of a three-tier web architecture in AWS.
-We will be manually creating the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.
+This project provides a practical demonstration of deploying a three-tier web architecture on AWS, emphasizing manual creation of essential network infrastructure, security measures, application servers, and databases.
+Participants will gain hands-on experience in configuring and integrating these components to ensure availability and scalability of the architecture.

 ## Audience: